-Jindaiji Pet Cemetery in Jindaiji Temple in the Chofu/Mitaka suburbs of western Tokyo is probably the capital's largest resting place for well-loved domestic animals.
+Jindaiji Pet Cemetery in Jindaiji Temple in Chofu City in western Tokyo is probably the capital's largest resting place for well-loved domestic animals.
 Tokyo has around seven dedicated pet cemeteries scattered around the city.

 Loving pet owners of mostly cats and dogs can rent a shelf in Jindaiji to display a photo of their pet along with plastic flowers, a Buddhist plaque and often a tin of cat or dog food.

 Ema, or votive plaques, in the temple grounds express each mourner's prayers for a pleasant afterlife for their deceased pets.